acidburn0zzz/orgs-docs/configuring-npm-for-your-org.md

 The npm CLI is configurable!
 [Learn more about configuring npm].

 This page will teach you how to configure your npm for your Organization's scope and plan.
-Specifically, it will show you how:
+Specifically, it will show you:

-- to make all new packages default to your Organization's scope
+- How to make all new packages default to your Organization's scope.
-- to make all new packages have a default access, either public or private
+- How to make all new packages have a default access, either public or private.

 In order to configure your npm, you'll need npm installed.
 If you need help installing npm, check out this [doc][1].